-- B. Minimize the need for publicly funded and hazardous rescue efforts to save those who are isolated by flood waters; - C. Minimize expenditure of public money for costly flood damage repair and flood control projects; - D. Minimize disruption of commerce and governmental services; - E. Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located; - F. Maintain a stable tax base by providing for the sound use of floodprone areas so as to minimize future flood blight areas; - G. Ensure that those who occupy areas subject to flooding and channel migration assume responsibility for their actions; - H. Qualify the City of Granite Falls for participation in the National Flood Insurance Program, thereby giving citizens and businesses the opportunity to purchase flood insurance; - I. Maintain the quality of water in rivers, streams, lakes, estuaries, and marine areas and their floodplains so as to protect public water supplies, areas of the Public Trust, and wildlife habitat protected by the Endangered Species Act; - J. Retain the natural channel, shoreline, and floodplain creation processes and other natural floodplain functions that protect, create, and maintain habitat for threatened and endangered species. - K. Prevent or minimize loss of hydraulic, geomorphic, and ecological functions of floodplains and stream channels.

-1.4.
-Lands to Which This Chapter Applies

-This chapter shall apply to the Regulatory Floodplain, which is comprised of the Special Flood Hazard Area and all Protected Areas within the jurisdiction of the City of Granite Falls, as defined in Section 3.
+- (e) Minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges; - (f) Maintain a stable tax base by providing for the sound use of flood prone areas so as to minimize future flood blight areas; - (g) Ensure that those who occupy areas subject to flooding and channel migration assume responsibility for their actions; - (h) Qualify the city of Granite Falls for participation in the National Flood Insurance Program, thereby giving citizens and businesses the opportunity to purchase flood insurance and making available flood disaster relief; - (i) Maintain the quality of water in rivers, streams, lakes, estuaries, and marine areas and their floodplains so as to protect public water supplies, areas of the public trust, and wildlife habitat protected by the Endangered Species Act; - (j) Retain the natural channel, shoreline, and floodplain creation processes and other natural floodplain functions that protect, create, and maintain habitat for threatened and endangered species; - (k) Prevent or minimize loss of hydraulic, geomorphic, and ecological functions of floodplains and stream channels. - (4) Lands to Which This Section Applies.
+This section shall apply to the regulatory floodplain, which is comprised of the special flood hazard area and all protected areas within the jurisdiction of the city of Granite Falls, as defined in subsection (C) of this section. - (5) Approach.
+In order to achieve the listed purposes, this section: - (a) Defines and clarifies the terms and phrases used in this section in subsection (B) of this section. - (b) Identifies in subsection (C) of this section the regulatory floodplain, the special flood hazard area, and the protected area and the supporting technical data needed to delineate those areas. - (c) Establishes a permit requirement in subsection (D) of this section so that all human development that may affect flood hazards, water quality, and habitat is reviewed before it is constructed. - (d) Sets minimum protection standards in subsection (E) of this section for all development to ensure that the development will not increase the potential for flood damage or adversely affect natural floodplain functions. - (e) Sets minimum standards to protect new and substantially improved structures from flood damage in subsection (F) of this section. - (f) Specifies additional habitat protection criteria in subsection (G) of this section.